edgedb/edgedb-js/packages/auth-remix/readme.md

    - `onOAuthCallback`
    - `onBuiltinUICallback`
-   - `onEmailPasswordSignIn`
-   - `onEmailPasswordSignUp`
-   - `onEmailPasswordReset`
    - `onEmailVerify`
    - `onSignout`

    By default the handlers expect to exist under the `/routes/auth` path in your app, however if you want to place them elsewhere, you will also need to configure the `authRoutesPath` option of `createServerAuth` to match.

-3. Now we just need to setup the UI to allow your users to sign in/up, etc. The easiest way to get started is to use the EdgeDB Auth's builtin UI.
+4. Now we just need to setup the UI to allow your users to sign in/up, etc. The easiest way to get started is to use the EdgeDB Auth's builtin UI.
 Or alternatively you can implement your own custom UI.

    **Builtin UI**